 Kiss Cut vs Die Cut Labels: Understanding the Difference

-What Are Kiss Cut and Die Cut labels?
+Kiss Cut Die Cut

 A diagram showing kiss cut vs. die-cut labels

-Die Cut labels
+Die cut labels

 Rum bottle with custom label

-Food and Beverage Products
+Food and beverage products

 soap with custom labels